kbowden1800/bouncing-box/README.md

         direction = -1;
     }

-Now that your box bounces off the right wall you'll need to make it bounce off the left wall.
+**QUESTION: Now  you'll need to make it bounce off the left wall.
 What will be the condition?
-What do we want to do if that condition is true?
-Do this yourself!
+What should happen if that condition is true?
+Do this yourself!**

-#### Hint: At what position value do you want the box to "bounce" off the left wall?
+Hint: At what position value do you want the box to "bounce" off the left wall?

 ## Good Job